-Dr. Andrew Shubov is director of the inpatient East-West medicine consult service at UCLA Medical Center, Santa Monica.
+Dr. Andrew Shubov is director of the inpatient East-West medicine consult service at UCLA Health - Santa Monica Medical Center.
 As part of the service, he and other East-West medicine physicians provide acupuncture and traditional Chinese medicine diagnostic and treatment strategies to critically ill hospitalized patients.
 He also works alongside physicians in the outpatient extensivist clinic in Westwood to bring integrative East-West medicine to complex patients with multiple medical conditions, and he sees patients part-time in the Westlake Village East-West Medicine office.
 He is board certified in internal medicine and integrative medicine.

 Dr. Shubov believes that the integrative East-West approach is an excellent companion to traditional Western medicine, as it incorporates the treatment of the whole patient and minimizes side effects of common modern therapies.
 He frequently works with patients who have chronic conditions, including inflammatory bowel disease, autoimmune disorders and chronic pain.